07 Jan 3 Reasons Property Stocks are Perfect for Your Portfolio

 Take the example of Frasers Centrepoint Trust (SGX: J69U), or FCT.

-The REIT well-located portfolio of nine heartland malls provide a variety of essential services to HDB dwellers.
+The REIT’s well-located portfolio of nine heartland malls provides a variety of essential services to HDB dwellers.

 These suburban malls quickly recovered their footfall and tenant sales once Singapore exited its Circuit Breaker measures in June last year.

-Although shopper traffic up till July 2021 was just 60% of pre-pandemic levels, tenant sales over the same period have recovered to 91%.
+Although shopper traffic up till December 2021 was just 66% of pre-pandemic levels, tenant sales over the same period have exceeded pre-COVID levels by 6%.

-Tenant sales have recovered to close to 84% of pre-pandemic levels and are slightly above 2020 levels.
+Tenant sales have recovered to close to 87.8% of pre-pandemic levels and are constant against 2020 levels.

-CapitaSpring, the REIT’s newest development in the Central Business District, is slated to open before the end of the year and has a 83.1% committed occupancy rate with another 7.2% under advanced negotiation.
+CapitaSpring, the REIT’s newest development in the Central Business District, obtained its temporary occupation permit at the end of last year and has a 93% committed occupancy rate.

 This is evidence that commercial space with a good location is still in demand despite the work from home trend.

-Meanwhile, in Hong Kong, Hongkong Land Holdings Limited (SGX: H78), or HKL, has declared an interim dividend of US$0.06, unchanged from pre-COVID levels..
+Meanwhile, in Hong Kong, Hongkong Land Holdings Limited (SGX: H78), or HKL, has declared a final dividend of US$0.16, unchanged from pre-COVID levels.

-The group’s high-quality commercial portfolio saw vacancies of just 5.5% in Hong Kong and 2.1% for Singapore for the first half of fiscal 2021 (1H2021).
+The group’s high-quality commercial portfolio saw vacancies of just 5.2% in Hong Kong and 2.9% in Singapore for FY2021.

 In summary, the operational results from the three REITs above suggest that high-quality assets have held their value amid a pandemic.